21 Herbs For Hair Growth And How To Use Them

 Hair fall is the most common issue most people deal with.
 A receding hairline and thinning hair are major concerns that usually do not have natural solutions.
 But there is some good news – in the following infographic, we have listed the 10 easily available herbs known to promote hair growth.
 These work by improving blood circulation to the scalp and restricting 5 alpha-reductase, an enzyme known to trigger hair loss.

 That’s all, dear readers — your ultimate guide on utilizing various herbs, essential oils, and natural remedies for hair growth and wellness.
-From promoting hair growth to increasing the strength of your strands and boosting shine, these herbs have a lot to offer.
+From promoting hair growth to increasing the strength of your strands and boosting shine, these herbs have much to offer.
 But along with trying these home remedies, you must follow your haircare routine.
-Maintain consistency and be patient till you see the results.
+Maintain consistency, remember that achieving healthy hair with herbs takes time, and be patient until you see the results.
 Apart from that, adopt a healthy lifestyle to give your hair all the nutrition it needs.
-Eat healthy food, drink plenty of water, and sleep well.
+Eat nutritious food, drink plenty of water, sleep well, and have a holistic approach to hair care.

 Frequently Asked Questions